 Many drivers interested in leasing tend to gravitate toward vehicles that are more expensive than the vehicles they could buy.
 People in this situation set their budget at $300 or $400 a month and think primarily about the cost of lease.
 The cost of insurance either is ignored or underestimated.
 This results in a rather nasty case of sticker shock for a good number of lessors in any given year.

 Below are a few specific pieces of advice related to obtaining insurance for a leased vehicle.

 After you know the added cost of leasing a car, ask your insurance agent what additional costs will be involved.
 They'll tell you approximately what you’ll pay to insure a certain make and model.

 They should be able to tell you approximately what you’ll have to pay to insure a particular make and model.

 If insurance rates for that BMW are a lot higher than expected, consider choosing another vehicle.
 One with more affordable insurance premiums.
 Don’t wait till the sticker shock of car payments and insurance cost sets in.

 All cars are not created equal when it comes to insurance.
 Some cars cost more to insure than others.

 Consider a vehicle that isn’t worth a whole lot and that’s fairly cheap to repair.
 These vehicles will have more affordable insurance premiums than one that has a larger price tag.

 The leasing company may try to sell you some of the kinds of insurance that have been discussed so far.

-It may want to take them up on their offer just to get the deal done.
+You may want to take them up on their offer just to get the deal done.
 But it’s possible doing so won’t be in your best interests.
 Insurance sold by leasing companies is often marked up a lot.
 You could find better rates elsewhere.
+QuoteWizard can help you find the best rates for your car lease.